-Ski Trip Packing List: Must Have Kids Ski Gear for Cold Weather
+Ski Trip Packing List: Must Have Kids Ski Trip Essentials and Gear for Cold Weather

 We live in South Georgia.
 We basically have one season: summer.
 We see 85 degrees on Christmas.
 It’s snowed once in the last twenty years…and what little snow we got was melted by lunchtime.